 Lundin Energy's response to this risk includes actions to: - Communicate the need for energy/new fields. - Stress testing the full portfolio. - Business analysis and asset management with carbon costs/electrification costs to be factored into new business planning. - Continue to participate in research and development efforts to support the Decarbonisation Strategy.
-Case study: - in 2019 Lundin Energy quantified the costs of electrifying our main asset (Edvard Grieg) and the potential costs of additional renewable energy capacity that would be needed to ensure all the electricity we consumed would be from renewable power.
+Case study: - In 2020 Lundin Energy quantified the costs of additional renewable energy capacity that would be needed to ensure all the electricity we consumed would be from renewable power.
 This analysis has helped us estimate potential future costs of ensuring low-carbon organic growth, and is built into our forward business planning process.
 Cost of response to risk - The cost of mitigation would involve 3 million USD per year for stakeholder management, business analysis and asset management. - It is estimated that 2 million USD per year for research and development funding would be required based on current spend.